Priya-deshwal/Emotion-detect/README.md

 For running the model , just run the python script [facial_expression_recognition.py](https://github.com/Av-hash/EmoRec/blob/master/facial_expression_recognition.py)

 ## Results
-The results of various evaluation methods we used are illustrated in this table :
+The results of various evaluation methods used are illustrated in this table :

 ### Cropping without background